DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

     file: "adding-single-user-flow.png",
     alt: "Adding a single user to a provider"
   },
-  caption: "Figure 2: Adding a single user to a provider" }) }}
+  caption: "Figure 2: Adding a single user to a provider flow" }) }}

 {{ appFigure({